 Personal and Campaign Statements

-With the Academy's first 100 years approaching, what do you see as opportunities for the future of the food and nutrition profession?
+What do you see as opportunities for the future of the food and nutrition profession?

 With technology capabilities food and nutrition professionals have greater opportunity to access educational resources to learn and more importantly change the direction of their careers.
 With breakthroughs in science and continued focus on the links between food, nutrition, lifestyle, and health, the future will require more education.
 New career paths will evolve as innovative dietitians partner with food technologists/scientists, health/medical researchers, and education specialists.